Skip to main content

 3. Choose the desired number of decimal places.

-Right Triangle Formulas Explained
+Right Triangle Formulae Explained

 The Pythagorean theorem states that for any right triangle, a² + b² = c².
 Trigonometric ratios connect sides and angles: